ernestoyaquello/VerticalStepperForm/README.md

     @Override
     protected void onStepClosed(boolean animated) {
-        // This will be closed automatically whenever the step gets closed.
+        // This will be called automatically whenever the step gets closed.
+    }

+    @Override
+    protected void onStepMarkedAsCompleted(boolean animated) {
+        // This will be called automatically whenever the step is marked as completed.
+    }

+    @Override
+    protected void onStepMarkedAsUncompleted(boolean animated) {
+        // This will be called automatically whenever the step is marked as uncompleted.
     }

     @Override